plotly/plotly.github.io/_posts/excel/Basic Charts/2015-11-21-pareto-chart-excel.md

       img: "![Import data](http://images.plot.ly/excel/pareto-chart-excel/import-pareto-chart.png)"
  - title: Creating Your Chart
    sub-steps:
     - copy: "Once you've loaded the data in Plotly, label your columns like we did below.
-You'll have complaint types as the x axis data and percentage as the y axis data.
+You'll have complaint type on the x axis data and percentage on the y axis data.
 Then, select 'Line plots' from the CHOOSE PLOT TYPE menu.
 When you're finished, click on the blue 'LINE PLOT' button in the sidebar."
       img: "![Grid](http://images.plot.ly/excel/pareto-chart-excel/grid-pareto-chart.png)"
     - copy: "Your plot would initially look something like this."
       img: "![Original](http://images.plot.ly/excel/pareto-chart-excel/original-pareto-chart.png)"